-The accelerated nursing program offers individuals who already hold a bachelor’s degree to earn a B.S. in nursing in less time than a traditionally-structured program.
-The program will enroll each year in the first summer session in May.
+The accelerated nursing program offers individuals who already hold a bachelor’s degree to earn a BS in nursing in less time than a traditionally-structured program.

 The Nursing Program, approved by the Virginia State Board of Nursing and accredited by the Commission on Collegiate Nursing, leads to a bachelor of science degree and qualifies students who wish to become registered nurses to take the National Council Licensing Examination.